learnscripture/learnscripture.net/docs/development_setup.rst

   easier to activate the devbox/uv environments.
 It is up to you if you want to learn how to use it and configure it for your usage.

-Then install the project proper:
+Then install the project proper.
+There are two repos:

+* The ``main`` repo, which is publicly accessible: https://github.com/learnscripture/learnscripture.net/

+* The ``texts`` repo, which is private, because it contains copyrighted material: https://github.com/learnscripture/learnscripture-texts

+Steps to set up:

 * Create a directory 'learnscripture.net' and cd into it.

-* Checkout the sources from central VCS into a folder called 'main'.
+* Checkout the main sources from central VCS into a folder called 'main'.
   Currently central VCS is held on github.com::

      git clone git@github.com:learnscripture/learnscripture.net.git main